kroxylicious/kroxylicious/README.md

 ## Kroxylicious Samples

 See [kroxylicious-sample](kroxylicious-sample) to learn more about sample filters.
 Try them out and customise them for a hands-on introduction to custom filters in Kroxylicious.

+## Kubernetes Examples

+[kubernetes-examples](kubernetes-examples/README.md) illustrate Kroxylicious running inside a Kubernetes Cluster integrated with components such as Strimzi and cert-manager.